volkmonster/rct01-homework-day2/day2/README.md

 Now that you have a function that handles when a user clicks a movie, connect it to the UI.
 In the `div` of `Fave`'s `render()` function, add a parameter of `onClick={this.handleClick}`.

-In your browser's JavaScript console, you should see the message `handleClick` printed out when the `div` is clicked.
+In your browser's JavaScript console, you should see the message `handling Fave click!` printed out when the `div` is clicked.

 That's all!
 Your click is not yet adding favorites, but it's working.
 Later, you'll modify your app so that when the `Fave` icon is clicked, it adds or removes the selected movie from the user's favorites array.